 Understanding administrative systems built on past knowledge that work effectively in today’s rapidly changing world is a major strength of this book.
 The text, multiple examples, and case studies, reveal how successful administrators embrace change and uncertainty, with flexibility and creativity, enabling them to thrive in a framework of stability, fairness and equality that is expected of our administrative leadership.

 This TURNKEY version of The Craft of Public Administration offers the following instructor friendly resources.

-- Presentation slides, hundreds of presentation slides arranged by module
+- Presentation slides, hundreds of presentation slides arranged by module (coming soon)

 - Suggested TED Talks, videos, and readings